niek-sidn/stiab/README.md

 > * maybe Knotd should be running as root in stead of user knot?
 Or NSD as user nsd?
 > * nameserver configs are still unoptimized and bare bones
 > * we have no TSIGs.
-> * NSD can do validation of the zone file, we should do this.
 > * Also see the issues of this repo.